From sleepless nights to never-ending emails, here are the signs you need a new job.

 Have you ever thought about leaving your job?
 Do you fantasise about getting up from your desk, yelling 'I'm done!' and walking out in a blaze of glory?
 Although it might feel like admitting defeat, sometimes there are very legitimate reasons to walk away.
 Unsure if it's time to quit?
 Here are eight signs you need a new job.

 1. You dread Monday mornings (more than usual)

 Nobody likes Monday mornings ‒ that's a given.
 However, if your dread starts to feel utterly unshakable, it might be a sign that your role has run its course.
 Full-time workers in the UK spend an average of 37 hours per week in the office or on site.
 If you're in a job position that brings you nothing but misery for so many hours, it's a surefire sign that you need to move on.

 There are few jobs in the world that are exhilarating and exciting all of the time.
 Perhaps stuntmen or sports stars feel this level of glee, but for the rest of us, work is a roller-coaster ride of interesting highs and boring lows.
 But if you find that you've got more lows than highs each and every day, that's a major red flag.
 Your work should be challenging and engaging, not mundane and dull.

 3. You're not learning anything new

-Are you learning new things at your workplace?
-Is the management team investing in you and your future?
-It’s human nature to want to progress and move forward in a role.
-If that’s not happening and there are no signs of it happening in the near future, you’ve got a serious problem.
-It might be worth looking elsewhere to see what other opportunities are available to you.
+Are you learning new skills at your workplace?
+Is the management team investing in you and your career goals?
+It's human nature to want to progress and move forward in a role.
+If that's not happening and there are no signs of it happening in the near future, you've got a serious problem.
+It might be worth looking elsewhere to see what other opportunities are available to you and quitting your job.

 4. Your role has grown but your paycheck hasn't